Seed-Tech/what_do_i_see/README.md

 | modelsapp | Toolkit and files created with flutter for the development of the frontend of our application|

 ## Blueprint design

 <img  align="right"  alt="GIF" width="250"  src="https://raw.githubusercontent.com/Seed-Tech/what_do_i_see/master/Blueprint_initialdesign.png"/>
 </p>

 The initial design of our application has a base design (see the image on the repo):
-* The background is a color gradient from blue to purple
+* The background is a color gradient from blue to purple.
-* The containers and boxes in white
+* The containers and boxes in white.
-* the color of the letter can be white or black
+* the color of the letter can be white or black.
-* and all except the main scrren will have a return button we also have six initial sketches:
+* and all except the main scrren will have a return button.
+*
+we also have six initial sketches:

 | Screen  | Functionality |